pdgetrf/fw_intern_2022/docs/Nodes & Pods Setup.md

 ```
 Then, you should see something similiar with the following
 ![Three nodes with labels picture](https://user-images.githubusercontent.com/108478119/186236786-04301d3e-544f-43cf-a1a0-3c019d97ff55.png)
+**Note: You only change the node name in the command to your own node name, don't modify the workerType.**

 If everything works, congrats!
 Now the preparation work is done, and you will be able to properly assign pods to your nodes!